- employee selection and training

 Why Industrial Organizational Psychology?

-- According to the U.S. Department of Labor, the 2014-2024 job outlook for Industrial/Organizational Psychology is 19% growth, which far exceeds the expectations for many other careers, both in psychology and in other areas of business.
+- According to the U.S. Department of Labor, the 2014-2024 job outlook for Industrial/Organizational Psychology is 19% growth.
+This far exceeds the expectations for many other careers, both in psychology and in other areas of business.

 - The median annual salary for I/O psychologists is $80,000.
 The highest earners can make $250,000 or more each year.

-- Industrial-organizational psychologists help improve recruiting, hiring and retention practices; they design and analyze performance evaluation systems; and they consult on a variety of issues related to employee training.
+- Industrial-organizational psychologists help improve recruiting, hiring and retention practices.
+They design and analyze performance evaluation systems.
+They consult on a variety of issues related to employee training.
 In short, they make workplaces better, and that can be rewarding.

 - Industrial Organizational Psychologists are needed in a wide variety of businesses, so people with an IO Psychology degree can choose a wide variety of areas to specialize in, and businesses with whom to work.